thedunnlab/SLCMA-pipeline/README.md

 # IMPORTANT NOTE #
-This SLCMA pipeline is now largely defunct, as we have transitioned to the slcma package.
+This SLCMA pipeline repository is no longer maintained, as we have transitioned to the slcma package, which is a streamlined and more accessible version of this initial set of scripts.
 Although this repository remains open for posterity's sake, we recommend you use the following slcma repository for future analyses: https://github.com/thedunnlab/slcma.

 # SLCMA-pipeline